-After the download is complete, the device reboots and closes all open tunneling connections.
+Approx. 10 seconds after the download is complete, the device reboots and closes all open tunneling connections.
 If the device's IP address was changed during the download, the tunneling connections must be reconfigured manually in the tunneling clients.
 Tunneling clients establish the connection to the server via the IP address.